Fitting Chevrolet Piston Rings

 With a scraping tool carefully remove all particles of carbon from the faces of the ring grooves in the piston.

 Slip the back side of the ring into the groove and roll it entirely around the groove.
-If the ring is the proper thickness you should feel it drag slightly in the groove.
+In case if the ring is the proper thickness you should feel it drag slightly in the groove.
 If it is too loose, try another ring.

 If too thick fasten the ring to a flat board then lay a sheet of very fine emery cloth on a surface plate.
 Lay the board, ring down, on the emery cloth and with the hand resting lightly on the board slide it across the emery.